This is an opportunity provided by the Reporting Malaria programme: Find out more

 Participants of this course will:

 - Receive training on ethical reporting and standards in health reporting, working with sources, how to search for trusted information and identify fake news, story pitching;

-- Deepen their knowledge of malaria and public health more broadly, covering the impact of malaria on economies, society and efforts by countries to meet SDG targets, health systems, scientific methods, new and innovative approaches of reducing malaria incidence and associated challenges and criticisms, and the impact of the coronavirus pandemic on malaria-affected countries;
+- Deepen their knowledge of malaria and public health more broadly, covering the current challenges that are hindering progress in the fight against malaria as well as the new and innovative approaches of reducing malaria incidence and their associated challenges and criticisms;

 - Be exposed to expert speakers;

 - Gain access to story ideas and editorial advice and will be invited to share your own expertise with other participants;

 - Propose one or more malaria story ideas that you wish to work on – if you are selected, we will provide experienced journalists to help you pursue your malaria stories right up to publication/broadcast.
 Selected participants will receive modest funding to help them realise their malaria stories.